dragon-dune/dragon-dune/dragon-dune.md

     Orcish territories (16, 16• , 17, 18, 1, 1★, 2, & 2s) at no cost.
 2. The Orcs may move units three territories in the movement round (instead of 2).
-3. The Orcs take only half losses (rounded up) against Wild Dragons.
+3. The Orcs take only half losses (rounded up) against Dragons.
+4. The Orcs take no losses from the Red Dragon, which they worship.
 4. The Orcs may conscript 2 units (instead of 1).
 5. The Orcs may ride the Red Dragon when it appears, if they are in the same location.